kilroy-code/rules/README.md

 ```
 If there is an assignment (including a reset) of _a_, then _data_ will correctly be recomputed because a was referenced dynamically within the Rule formula execution, where data is return.
 However, the callback happens later, while Rules are not being tracked.
 The Rule _b_ will therefore not be tracked as being required for _data_, and an assignment or reset of _b_ will not recompute the _data_.

-The correct way to do this is to split the database operation into two Rules, one that returns a Promise indicating that the database operation has been started, and one that does something with the results:
+The correct way to do this is to split the database operation into two Rules:

+1. The first makes the database request and promises the result of that request alone.
+It _must not_ reference any Rules within the callback.
+- The second uses that result and any other desired Rules:

 ```
  get dbValue() {